|

 touring in 80 and 81.
 Petrus realized after the success with

-and that he had to finally give them a face and a stable identity.
+like and that he had to finally give them a face and a stable

-Former keyboradplayer Jeff Bova express this in a very clear
+identity.
+Former keyboradplayer Jeff Bova express this in

 "Album